tnyidea/configurator/README.md

 A Go configurator library powered by Viper and Hashicorp Vault

 ## Example
-Create your own struct and tag default values, environment variables and if the value is required
+Create your own struct and optionally tag the fields with default values, environment variables and if the value is required
 ```go
 package myserver